Elinorre/VirusDetta/ASM/Readme.md

 6. Feature Selection

-The preprocessed data of ASM files plus the data use in these tutorial can be found on the ASM folder of following drive link:
+The preprocessed data of ASM files plus the data used here can be found on the ASM folder of following drive link:

 https://drive.google.com/drive/folders/1s7EC4s_-hP9q5vEhs-3vAubspcZbBADK?usp=sharing